Serena Williams' goodbye to U.S. Open a ratings boon to ESPN - NewsBreak

 Serena Williams' goodbye to U.S. Open a ratings boon to ESPN

-NEW YORK — (AP) — Serena Williams' long goodbye to the U.S. Open proved a boon to ESPN.
+Serena Williams ' long goodbye to the U.S. Open proved a boon to ESPN .

 Facing down the possibility of a first-round knockout, Williams instead gave the sports network four nights of prime-time programming last week, with her eventual loss to Ajla Tomljanovic reaching the largest audience of any tennis match in ESPN's 43-year history.